-Ct New Project - Browsium Catalyst C Configuration Manager File E dit U tilities H elp Objects Project Browser Manager National Action Manager Project Settings Create or Edit Rules to the Actions Pane to create Rule and use the appropriate and use the appropriat Ger manage which Browser is lo ate a new Rule.
-To Delete c priate selection in the Action aded for a given set o or Reorder Rules, simpl n Pane. f conditions.
-Clid ly highlight the d < Add in esired Rules Manager Actions C Add E Edit Delete Enable Name Match Method Value Starting Startin Browser Action g Target Browser Target Action Copy Cut Paste Move Up Move Down Cut Export
+Ct New Project - Browsium Catalyst Configuration Manager - × File E dit U tilities H elp Objects Rever Manager Rever Manager Ruder Manager Review Manager Review Manager Regex Builder Discets Rules Manager Reviewer Manager Rules Manager Rules Manager Create or Edit Rules to manage which Browser is loaded for a given set of conditions.
+Clid Rule.
+To Delete or Reorder Rules, simply highlight the desired Rule and use the appropriate Rule.
+To Delete or Reorder Rules, simply highlight the desired Rule and use the appropriate Rules Manager Actions C Add C Edit Delete C Copy C Cut P Ste Enable Order Name Match Method Value Starting Browser Starting Action Target Browser Target Action I. Move Up Move Down Export

 The Rules Manager shows the hierarchical rules list that Catalyst uses to determine what (if any) action to take when a web address is entered.
+The Url To Test box allows administrators an easy way to enter a given Url and see which Rule will be triggered by the value.
 The heading for each column in this window refers to the specific rule element for a given rule.
 The Rules Manager Actions pane will display the available options for managing rules.